Mary Csar Retires, Receives Key to the City as The Boca Raton Unveils New Cloister Inn Museum Exhibit

 City leaders made the recognition official.

-Deputy Mayor Fran Nachlas and City Council members Yvette Drucker, Andy Thompson, and Marc Wigder presented Csar with the Key to the City, honoring her leadership, preservation efforts, and what they described as her lasting impact on Boca Raton’s cultural legacy.
+Deputy Mayor Fran Nachlas and City Council members Yvette Drucker, Andy Thomson, and Marc Wigder presented Csar with the Key to the City, honoring her leadership, preservation efforts, and what they described as her lasting impact on Boca Raton’s cultural legacy.

 The presentation landed as the emotional center of the night — the formal acknowledgment after years of meetings, programming, fundraising, community outreach, and the less visible work of keeping a historical institution steady.